Differences of Sex Development: Detection & Diagnosis

 Tests & Exams

-We implement a comprehensive approach to diagnosis, including a physical examination and clinical testing to determine what is going on both internally and externally.
-This information allows our team to understand patient’s genetic makeup, how the hormones are working, and the exact anatomy of the internal and external genital structures.
+We implement a comprehensive approach to diagnosis, including a physical examination and clinical testing to understand the body both internally and externally.
+This information allows our team to understand the patient’s genetic makeup, how the hormones are working, and the exact anatomy of the internal and external genital structures.

 Testing has to be done at specific times and often over several days.
 We ensure that families understand the nature of these tests such as: